raywan-110/AdaQP/README.md

 INFO:trainer:Epoch 00030 | Loss 0.0000 | Train Acc 93.33% | Val Acc 93.81% | Test Acc 93.91%
 ```

-Besides, the environment variable `GLOO_SOCKET_IFNAME` may need to be set for multi-node training.
+For multi-node multi-GPU training, copy the source code to all machines and launch all the scripts respectively.
+Besides, the environment variable `GLOO_SOCKET_IFNAME` may need to be set as the inferfaces name.

 ### Training Arguments